 Municipalities within the designated planning area of the Capital District Transportation Committee in the counties of Albany, Rensselaer, Saratoga, and Schenectady counties are eligible to apply.
 Examples of eligible projects may include: traffic modeling or transportation safety projects, grant writing assistance, community connectivity or trail development planning, and GIS mapping and analysis.

-CDRPC and CDTC are accepting applications for another round of 2022 Technical Assistance Projects on a rolling basis through December 2022.
+CDRPC and CDTC are currently accepting applications for 2024 Technical Assistance Projects on a rolling basis.
 To learn more or to apply, check out CDTC’s website here.